binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 If you try the command on either the private or publick key you will be given the public keys fingerprint, which is exactly what you need for verifying the authenticity from the client side.

 Sometimes you may need to force the output of the fingerprint_hash algorithm, as ssh-keygen may be displaying it in a different form than it is shown when you try to SSH for the first time.
-The default when using ssh-keygen to show the key fingerprint is sha256, but in order to compare apples with apples you may need to specify md5 if that is what is being shown when you attempt to login.
+The default when using ssh-keygen to show the key fingerprint is sha256, unless it is an old version, but in order to compare apples with apples you may need to specify md5 if that is what is being shown when you attempt to login.
 You would do that by issuing the following command:

 `ssh-keygen -lE md5 -f ssh_host_dsa_key.pub`

+If that does not work, you can specify md5 from the client side with:

+`ssh -o FingerprintHash=md5 <your_server>`

+Alternatively this can be specified in the clients `~/.ssh/config` file as per the following, but I would not recommend this, as using md5 is [less secure](https://en.wikipedia.org/wiki/MD5#Security).

+{linenos=off, lang=Bash}
+    Host <your_server>
+        FingerprintHash md5

+Prior to [OpenSSH 6.8](http://www.openssh.com/txt/release-6.8) The fingerprint was provided as a hexadecimal md5 hash.
+Now it is displayed as base64 sha256 by default.
+You can check which version of SSH you are using with:

+{linenos=off, lang=Bash}
+    sshd -v

-You can find additional details on the man page for the options.
+You can find additional details on the man pages for the options, both ssh-keygen and ssh.

 Do not connect remotely and then run the above command, as the machine you are connected to is still untrusted.
 The command could be dishing you up any string replacement if it is an attackers machine.
 You need to run the command on the physical box or get someone you trust (your network admin) to do this and hand you the fingerprint.